Alessio2704/monte-carlo-simulator/README.md

 - **✨ Simple & Powerful Language:** Models are defined in **ValuaScript (`.vs`)**, a clean, declarative language with a **familiar, spreadsheet-like formula syntax**.
   - **User-Defined Functions:** Create reusable, type-safe functions with the `func` keyword, complete with docstrings, strict scoping, and recursive call detection.
+  - **📦 Code Modularity & Reusability:** Organize complex models into clean, reusable modules with `@import`.
+The compiler resolves the entire dependency graph, supporting nested and shared ("diamond") dependencies.
   - **Ergonomic Syntax:** Includes intuitive bracket syntax (`variable[index]`) for element access, slice-like syntax (`variable[:-1]`) for deleting elements, and numeric separators (`1_000_000`) for enhanced readability.
 - **🚀 High-Performance Backend:** A core engine written in modern C++17, fully multithreaded to leverage all available CPU cores.
 It acts as a lightweight, highly efficient **Virtual Machine (VM)** that executes pre-compiled bytecode.
 - **🐍 Intelligent AOT Compiler:** A robust **Ahead-of-Time (AOT)** compiler, `vsc`, that performs all semantic analysis and optimization _before_ execution.
 It compiles ValuaScript into a low-level JSON bytecode, performing advanced optimizations:
   - **Function Inlining:** User-defined functions are seamlessly inlined into the main execution plan, eliminating call overhead.
   - **Loop-Invariant Code Motion:** Deterministic calculations are automatically moved out of the main simulation loop.
   - **Dead Code Elimination:** Unused variables and functions are stripped from the final bytecode.
-- **🛡️ Compile-Time Safety:** Catches logical errors (type mismatches, incorrect function arguments, undefined variables, recursion) at compile time, providing instant feedback and preventing runtime failures.
+- **🛡️ Compile-Time Safety:** Catches logical errors (type mismatches, incorrect function arguments, undefined variables, circular imports, recursion) at compile time, providing instant feedback and preventing runtime failures.
 - **🛠️ Professional VS Code Extension:** A full-featured extension providing:
   - Dynamic, maintainable syntax highlighting.
   - A comprehensive set of code snippets for all language features.
   - A Python-based Language Server for real-time, as-you-type error diagnostics.
-  - **Hover-for-Help** on both built-in and user-defined functions, showing signatures and docstrings.
+  - **Hover-for-Help** on both built-in and user-defined functions, showing signatures and docstrings, with full support for imported modules.
   - A **live, hover-for-value** feature that provides instant feedback by invoking the full compiler/engine toolchain in the background.
   - A custom file icon for `.vs` files.
 - **⚙️ Streamlined Workflow:** A `--run` flag allows for a seamless, one-step compile-and-execute experience.